icecube/skyllh/README.md

 ## Code style

 - The code follows PEP8 coding style guidelines as close as possible.

 - Code lines are maximum 80 characters wide.

+- 4 spaces are used as one indentation level.

 ## Releases and Versioning